The File on Charlie Windsor

 The following day the Turkish couple were entertained by international stars as they dined with Charlie at his Highgrove home.

-The Uzans were invited back for a five-day get together with kings of Jordan and Greece.
+The Uzans were invited back for a five-day get together with the kings of Jordan and Greece.
 All that was asked was a $20,000 fee and a further donation.
 In return they dined in a palace ballroom, had lunch at a polo game, knocked back some drinks with Windsor clan members and spent a day at the races.

 We do not know whether Charlie knew that in 2001 Uzan was being investigated for racketeering, while two US companies were trying to retrieve $2.7b from his Turkish friend.
 But by 2003 Uzan had been sentenced in absentia to imprisonment in the UK and USA on fraud charges.

 Eventually the government insisted that things change.
 Charlie could no longer sell seats at his table to the highest bidder.
-Instead a table was sold for £20,00.
+Instead a table was sold for a flat-rate £20,00.
 Plus a tacit understanding that a large donation would be made.

 Payment In Kind